bkerler/NANDReader_FTDI/README.md

    If using osciloscope or voltmeter ~2.0V might appear on the output pin before ~0.5Hz signal appears with amplitude 3.3V.
 It is caused by internal pull-up resistors in the FTDI chip which looks it they do not pull up to the 3.3V rail.

+2. Selecting specific FTDI device.
+Raise condition may occur when the FTDI device is plugged for first time and Channel B installed before Channel A. It may also happend when there are more FTDI devices connected to computer.
+In this case application may connect to wrong device or channel B and further communication with NAND chip will fail.
+To select specific FTDI channel or device use -f parameter for example -f 1 to select device #1.
+To list FTDI devices use diagnostic function.

+   Parameter also supported in diagnostic mode, but diagnostic mode connects independently to channels and by default assumes channel B is after channel A. If opening channel B fails, application will try also alternative order (channel B before channel A).
+There is no option to manually select specific FTDI device for channel B during diagnostic mode.